Crime & Safety

 Find out what's happening in Lake Elsinore-Wildomarfor free with the latest updates from Patch.

-Because of the Bain and Verona fires, officials are urging residents to foster animals that are in county shelters.
-A fire in the Santa Ana River bottom in Jurupa Valley prompted the evacuation of impounded pets at the Western Riverside County Animal Shelter.
-All of them were taken to the San
+Because of the Bain and Verona fires, officials urged residents to foster animals that are in county shelters.
+The fires prompted the evacuation of impounded pets at the Western Riverside County Animal Shelter.
+All of them were taken to the San Jacinto Valley Animal Campus, which officials said currently is "extremely overcrowded."

 A care and reception center for the Bain Fire was set up at Skyview Event Center at 5257 Wineville Avenue in Jurupa Valley to help evacuees with temporary shelter, food, water, reunification assistance, and additional support.
 Animal Services will also be at the center with mobile kennels to help evacuees who have pets.